JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 When you run this configuration, the IDE builds the Kotlin/Wasm app and opens it in the default browser:

 ![iOS app ran on a virtual device](run-wasm-app.png)

+#### Running the web app on Windows and Linux {collapsible="true"}

+TODO: collapsible Windows/Linux stuff about running the project

 ## Troubleshooting